billkendrick/firefighter/DEVELOPMENT.md

 text-based web browser, in `-dump` mode, to convert to 40-column text, and finally the [`tr`](https://www.gnu.org/software/coreutils/tr) tool to convert Unix end-of-line (EOL) characters to ATASCII.

+Although the help text is read from a file on disk, "Firefighter" allows you to paginate backwards; that is, navigate to previous pages.
+The "note" and "point" DOS (disk operating system) commands are utilized to make this possible.
+As each new page is read, the starting location of that part of the text is recorded in an array, via "note".
+If you want to go to a previous page, the "point" operation is used to seek to that part of the file, and that page (screen-full) of text is re-read.

 ## Splash Screen